The story of our village

 St Mary’s Church

 The oldest building in the village is the Grade II-listed Church of St Mary the Virgin.
-It’s built of flint, with freestone dressings.
+Find out all about it on this page.

 Docking, like many other villages, has its own war memorial dedicated to those who fell in the two World Wars.
 It is made of rough grey granite and consists of a cross surmounting a column on which the names of the fallen are inscribed.
 The whole memorial stands on two large granite slabs.
 It was erected in about 1920 at a cost of just under £190.